Staff

 Director

 William Storrar was invited to become Director of CTI in 2005 after serving as Professor of Christian Ethics and Practical Theology and Director of the Centre for Theology and Public Issues at the University of Edinburgh.
-He is currently an Honorary Professor in the School of Divinity, University of Edinburgh, and at the Yunus Centre for Social Business and Health, Glasgow Caledonian University.
-He has served as an Extraordinary Professor at the University of Stellenbosch and on the selection committee for the Blumberg Chair in Astrobiology at the Library of Congress.
-Professor Storrar is an elected fellow of the International Society for Science and Religion and an elected member of the International Academy of Practical Theology.
-As a practical theologian his focal interest is in the practice of collaboration in the church, academy, and civil society.
+He has served as an Honorary Professor at the University of Edinburgh and Glasgow Caledonian University in the UK and an Extraordinary Professor at the University of Stellenbosch in South Africa.
+He is an elected fellow of the International Society for Science and Religion and an elected member of the International Academy of Practical Theology and the American Theological Society.
+As a practical theologian his focal interest is in the practice of collaboration in the church, academy, and civil society; he initiated the Global Network for Public Theology to foster scholarly exchange among research centers in higher education institutions.
 His co-edited publications include Public Theology for the 21st Century (2004), A World for All?
 Global Civil Society in Political Theory and Trinitarian Theology (2011), and Yours the Power: Faith-Based Organizing in the USA (2013).

 Joshua Mauldin